 So, if you’re 38, that would be 38/2 + 7 = 26 years.
 Ooops.
 That girl in the story above is 5 years too young.
 Better cancel, right?

 Not so fast.
-This rule isn’t based on any legal codes or even any scientific studies.
-Its origins are nebulous, but it seems to have first appeared in a relationship advice book in 1901, entitled Her Royal Highness, Woman: And His Majesty Cupid by Max O’Rell.
-In this book, it was given as the formula to find the age of the ideal woman to marry.
+This “rule” isn’t based on any legal codes or even any scientific studies.
+Its origin is nebulous, but it seems to have first appeared in a relationship advice book in 1901, entitled Her Royal Highness, Woman: And His Majesty Cupid by Max O’Rell.
+In this book, the formula wasn’t given to figure out a “minimum age,” but used to find the age of the ideal woman to marry.

 The reality is that if you are assessing what is “acceptable” in terms of age gaps, there are really only three considerations: legal, biological, and social.
 I’ll address each below briefly.

 Legally, there is a limit to whom you can date without repercussions.
 In the United States, age of consent laws say the younger person in the relationship must be at least 16-18, depending on the state.
-Of course, going by strict legality doesn’t mean it’s a good idea to date someone that young if you’re much older.
-But if there is any age gap “rule,” it’s the laws of your state and country!
+Of course, going by strict legality doesn’t mean it’s a good idea to date someone that young if you’re much older, and commonsense says someone out of high school dating a high schooler is a very bad idea, regardless of legality.
+But if there is any age gap “rule,” it’s the laws of your state and country.

-Biologically, evolution has ensured that attraction is a pretty crude beast, and men are wired to look for youth and physical beauty, which are ultimately signs of fertility.
+Biologically, evolution has ensured that attraction is a pretty crude beast, and men are wired to look for women with youth and physical beauty, which are ultimately signs of fertility.

 Socially, attitudes about age gaps vary, but reflect the biology of attraction.
 Women often end up dating men a few years older or younger than them, and express interest in this when polled, whether they are talking about flings, fantasies, or marriages.
 Very few women embrace the “cougar” mentality by dating men who are a lot younger.
 So, women tend to view relationships as socially acceptable where the men are slightly older.

 Men, however, have different views related to age gaps.
-Men are far more likely to embrace younger women (20s), especially as flings and fantasies, even in their 60s.
-This interest goes well below the “half your age plus seven” rule’s lower limits.
-One thing is clear though: men don’t care for older women that much.
+Men are far more likely to embrace younger women (20s), especially as flings and fantasies, even men in their 60s (see the linked study in the previous paragraph).
+This interest goes well below the “half your age plus seven” rule’s lower age limits.
 So, men tend to view relationships where the man is much older more socially favorably, and likely would enter into those types of relationships if they could (but most can’t).

-So ultimately, socially the only “rule” related to age gaps is similar to other relationships, and it boils down to can you date them? (i.e. will a hot 20-something give you the time of day?) and do you get along with them?
+So ultimately, socially the only “rules” related to age gaps can be applied to other relationships, boiling down to can you date the person? (i.e. will a hot 20-something give someone older the time of day?) and do you get along with them?

-So, if people break this “rule” at least somewhat regularly, including beloved celebrities, why do so many people come out to promote the rule, even making breaking it a moral issue of older men “taking advantage” of fully grown, 20-something women?
+So, if people break this “rule” at least somewhat regularly, including beloved celebrities, why do so many people come out to promote the rule, even making making it a moral issue of older men “taking advantage” of fully grown, highly educated, 20-something women?

-Similarly, a 40 year woman who has paid thousands for matchmaking and online dating services to no avail is going to say that a handsome and successful 40 year old man dating a 22 year old is “creepy” and insinuate that because he isn’t dating her, he must be unable to “handle women his own age.”
+Similarly, a 40 year woman who has paid thousands for matchmaking and online dating services to no avail is going to say that a handsome and successful 40 year old man dating a 24 year old is “creepy” and insinuate that he must be unable to “handle women his own age.”
 And, the younger girl must have “daddy issues” (even though science has discredited that).
 If the same 40 year old guy suddenly asked her out, she might change her tune about him rather quickly.